 The intense struggle of final exams is nearly over, and the academic year is reaching its conclusion!
 (Unless you’re on the quarter system, that is.)
 For some of you, graduation is just around the corner, and you’ll soon be entering the workforce.
 Others might have already secured their dream summer internship.
 Whatever your path may be, remember to consider fashion!
 Depending on your industry and the specific workplace or internship, the dress code could range from business casual to super-corporate and formal.

-These days, it seems that the majority of workplaces, especially for college students or recent graduates, are "business casual."
-This is an admittedly vague term that can leave a bit too much room for interpretation.
+These days, it seems that most workplaces, especially for college students or recent graduates, are “business casual.”
+This is an admittedly vague term that can leave too much room for interpretation.
 For more info, check out this CF article that breaks down the different dress codes you might encounter.

 The most foolproof way to make sure you’re dressed appropriately is to ask ahead of time and to look at what coworkers or other interns are wearing.
 Although looking extra-stylish is always fun, you should consider dressing comfortably as well.
 I’ll outline why below:

 I just got a clinical research job at a hospital that requires me to split my time between interviewing patients and inputting data at a computer.
 When I asked my supervisor about the dress code, she said, “Closed-toed shoes.
 No jeans.”
 After my first training day, it became clear that business casual would be the way to go.
 And since I spent most of the day standing while I spoke to patients, boy, was I glad that I wore flats!